Inhomogeneous conformal field theory out of equilibrium: Prerequisites

 and periodic boundary conditions $\rho_{r}(x + L) = \rho_{r}(x)$.
 This also defines a CFT with $c = 1$ given by the Hamiltonian

 where $\vB > 0$ and (by abuse of notation) $\fermionWick{\cdots}$ indicates (boson) Wick ordering.
-Here, $T_{\pm}(x) = \pi \! \fermionWick{ \rho_{\pm}(x)^2 } - {\pi}/{12L^2}$, and there is a conserved $\textnormal{U}(1)$ current with $\ka = 1$ and $J_{\pm}(x) = \rho_{\pm}(x)$.
-The VKM primary fields consist of vertex operators involving the latter, see, e.g., \cite{FMS}. \end{example} \begin{remark} There is a well-known equivalence between the models in Examples~\ref{Example:Free_fermions} and~\ref{Example:Free_bosons}, commonly referred to as bosonization.
-The densities $\rho_{\pm}(x) = \! \fermionWick{ \psi^+_{\pm}(x) \psi^-_{\pm}(x) } \!$ can be shown to satisfy the bosonic properties in \eqref{rho_rho_comm_rels}, and, setting $\vB = \vF$, it is possible to establish an operator identity between the Hamiltonians in \eqref{H_free_fermions} and \eqref{H_free_bosons} known as Kronig's identity.
+Here, $T_{\pm}(x) = \pi \! \fermionWick{ \rho_{\pm}(x)^2 } - {\pi}/{12L^2}$, and there is a conserved $\mathrm{U}(1)$ current with $\ka = 1$ and $J_{\pm}(x) = \rho_{\pm}(x)$.
+The primary fields consist of vertex operators involving the latter, see, e.g., \cite{FMS}. \end{example} \begin{remark} There is a well-known equivalence between the models in Examples~\ref{Example:Free_fermions} and~\ref{Example:Free_bosons}, commonly referred to as bosonization.
+The densities $\rho_{\pm}(x) = \! \fermionWick{ \psi^+_{\pm}(x) \psi^-_{\pm}(x) } \!$ can be shown to satisfy the bosonic properties in \eqref{rho_rho_comm_rels}, and, setting $\vB = \vF$, one can establish an operator identity between the Hamiltonians in \eqref{H_free_fermions} and \eqref{H_free_bosons} known as Kronig's identity.
 This can be used to express the fermionic model in Example~\ref{Example:Free_fermions} as the bosonic one in Example~\ref{Example:Free_bosons}.
-For details and the precise mathematical statements we refer to \cite{LaMo1} and references therein. \end{remark} \begin{example}[Local Luttinger model] This is a CFT with $c = 1$ describing interacting spin- and massless fermions formally given by the Hamiltonian
+Similarly, there is an operator identity relating the fermionic fields to vertex operators involving the bosons.
+For details and precise statements, see, e.g., \cite{LaMo1} and references therein. \end{remark} \begin{example}[Local Luttinger model] This is a CFT with $c = 1$ describing interacting massless fermions formally given by the Hamiltonian \cite{Voit, SCP}